hed-standard/hed-specification/docs/Appendix_B.md

 ~ A *Def/* tag does not have a value, but its corresponding *Definition* has a value.

 **HED_DEFINITION_INVALID**: The *Definition* syntax is incorrect or nested.
- ~ A definition name is invalid or already appears as a schema node triggers this error.
+ ~ A definition name is invalid or already appears as a schema node.
- ~ A definition is that not in a top-level tag group is invalid.
+ ~ A definition is not in a top-level tag group.
- ~ A definition's enclosing tag group cannot contain another *Definition/* tag.
+ ~ A definition's enclosing tag group contains another *Definition/* tag.
- ~ A definition cannot another *Definition/* or any *Def/* or *Def-expand/* tags.
+ ~ A definition contains *Def/* or *Def-expand/* tags.
- ~ Definitions that include a  placeholder (`#`) must have exactly two `#` characters: one after the definition name and one in the definition body.
+ ~ A definition that includes a placeholder (`#`) does not have exactly two `#` characters: one after the definition name and one in the definition tag-group body.
- ~ Definitions with  placeholders (`#`) in incorrect positions are invalid.
+ ~ A definition has placeholders (`#`) in incorrect positions.

 **HED_GENERIC_ERROR:** A HED expression raised an uncategorized error.

 **HED_GENERIC_WARNING:** A HED expression raised an uncategorized warning.

 **HED_LIBRARY_UNMATCHED:** A tag starting with *name:* does not have an associated library.
- ~ A tag that starts with *name:* is interpreted as a library schema nickname name.
+ ~ A tag that starts with *name:* is interpreted as a library schema nickname name, but no library schema is defined.
  ~ The association of *name* with an actual HED library schema must be passed to the validator when the string containing the tag is validated.

 **HED_NODE_NAME_EMPTY:** An empty tag was detected in a HED string.
- ~ Extra slashes at beginning, end, or within a tag imply empty node names.
+ ~ A tag has extra slashes at beginning, end, or within a tag (implying empty node names).
- ~ A HED string cannot start or end with a slash.
+ ~ A HED string starts or ends with a slash.
- ~ A HED tag cannot contain consecutive slashes as all of these imply a term name within a HED tag.
+ ~ A HED tag contains consecutive slashes (as this implies a missing term name within a HED tag).

 **HED_ONSET_OFFSET_ERROR:** An *Onset* or *Offset* tag is used incorrectly.
- ~ An *Onset* or *Offset* tag that appears without being grouped with a defined name (using *Def/* or *Def-expand/*) triggers this error.
+ ~ An *Onset* or *Offset* tag appears without being grouped with a defined name (using *Def/* or *Def-expand/*).
- ~ *Onset* or *Offset* must be in top-level tag groups.
+ ~ An *Onset* or *Offset* is not in a top-level tag group.
- ~ Only one *Onset* or *Offset* can appear in the same tag group.
+ ~ More than one *Onset* or *Offset* appears in the same tag group.
- ~ An *Offset* tag cannot appear before an *Onset* tag of the same name.
+ ~ An *Offset* tag appears before an *Onset* tag with the same name (or name/value).
- ~ An *Offset* tag of a given name cannot appear after a previous *Offset* tag until an intervening *Onset* of the same name has appeared.
+ ~ An *Offset* tag of a given name appears after a previous *Offset* tag without the appearance of an intervening *Onset* of the same name.

 **HED_PARENTHESES_MISMATCH:** A HED string has unmatched open and closed parentheses.
- ~ A HED string must have the same number of open and closed parentheses.
+ ~ A HED string does not have the same number of open and closed parentheses.
- ~ Open and closed parentheses must be correctly nested.
+ ~ Open and closed parentheses are not correctly nested.

 **HED_PLACEHOLDER_INVALID:** A `#` is missing or appears in a place that it should not.
- ~ A JSON sidecar cannot have a placeholder (`#`) the HED dictionary for a categorical column.
+ ~ A JSON sidecar has a placeholder (`#`) in the HED dictionary for a categorical column.
- ~ A JSON sidecar must have exactly one placeholder (`#`) in each HED string representing a value column.
+ ~ A JSON sidecar does not have exactly one placeholder (`#`) in each HED string representing a value column.
- ~ A placeholder (`#`) cannot be used unless its parent in the schema has placeholder child.
+ ~ A placeholder (`#`) is used but its parent in the schema does not have a placeholder child.

 **HED_REQUIRED_TAG_MISSING:** An event-level annotation missing a required tag.
- ~ An assembled event string must contain all tags that have the *required* schema attribute.
+ ~ An assembled event string does not contain all tags that have the *required* schema attribute.

 **HED_SIDECAR_KEY_MISSING:** (WARNING) A categorical value is missing HED tags in sidecar.
- ~ The events file column has a HED dictionary in the JSON sidecar, but this categorical value does not have a key in the sidecar dictionary.
+ ~ The events file column has a HED dictionary in the JSON sidecar but the categorical value does not have a key in the sidecar dictionary.

 **HED_STYLE_WARNING:** (WARNING) An extension or label does not follow HED naming conventions.
-~ Tag names should start with a capital letter with the remainder lower case.
+~ A tag name does not start with a capital letter with the remainder lower case.
-~ Blanks are not allowed for HED-3G labels or tag extensions.
+~ A tag name contains blanks in HED-3G labels or tag extensions.
 Use hyphens (not under bars) instead.

 **HED_TAG_EMPTY:** Extra commas or empty parentheses indicate empty tags.
- ~ A HED string cannot have multiple consecutive commas (ignoring white space).
+ ~ A HED string has multiple consecutive commas (ignoring white space).
- ~ A HED string cannot begin or end with a comma, which also implies an empty HED tag.
+ ~ A HED string begins or ends with a comma (which implies an empty HED tag).
- ~ A tag group cannot be empty, so empty parentheses are not allowed.
+ ~ A tag group is empty (i.e., empty parentheses are not allowed).

 **HED_TAG_EXTENDED:** (WARNING) HED tag represents an extension from the schema.
- ~ Issued to warn annotators that this tag represents an extension of the HED schema.
-Often such tags were really spelling errors and not meant to extend the schema.
+ ~ This tag represents an extension of the HED schema.
+(Often such tags are really spelling errors and not meant to extend the schema.)

 **HED_TAG_GROUP_ERROR:** A tag does not have its required tag group behavior.
  ~ A tag has `tagGroup` or `topLevelTagGroup` attribute but is not in an appropriate tag group.